Highly experienced, qualified Trainers

 Domestic Animal Business Permit No 172015DABMV

-One of Australia’s most respected and experienced Dog Trainers, Nicole’s life purpose is to empower people to experience loving a dog and to decrease the suffering of dogs.
+One of Australia’s most experienced Behavioural Rehabilitation Trainers, Nicole’s life purpose is to empower people to experience loving a dog and to decrease the suffering of dogs.
 Planet K9 shares her purpose.

 Nicole has trained dogs for stage shows, international events (Australian Open, Moomba), corporate events (numerous) and television.
 Nicole is registered as an animal talent agent/ trainer/wrangler for film and televsion.